 - Limited Company

-Step 2: Get a Registered Agent
+Get a Registered Agent

-Also, note that your registered agent needs to be available during regular business hours.
+Your registered agent needs to be available during regular business hours.
 Some entrepreneurs choose to use a registered agent service to fulfill the legal requirements under South Carolina law.

-Step 3: File Your Articles of Organization
+File Your Articles of Organization

-- The LLC's name and address
+- LLC's name and address

-- The registered agent's name and address
+- Registered agent's name and address

 - Whether the LLC is member-managed or manager-managed

-Step 4: Draft an Operating Agreement
+Draft an Operating Agreement

-Step 5: Get an EIN
+Get an EIN